adambard/learnxinyminutes-docs/aiken.html.markdown

 // Tuples
 const my_tuple: (Int, String) = (1, @"one")

-// Custom types can be defined using 'type' type RGB {
+// Records can be defined using 'type', a constructor and typed fields. type RGB {
   red: Int,
   green: Int,
   blue: Int,
 }

+// Updating some of the fields of a custom type record. fn set_red_255(rgb: RGB) {
+  RGB {..rgb, red: 255}
+}

 // Enums are also supported
-pub type Option<a> {
+// As well as full algebraic data-types, with (or without) generic arguments. pub type Option<a> {
   Some(a)
   None
 }

 // Validators are special functions in Aiken for smart contracts validator {